defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-Note that we provide `.zero` as frame since SwiftUI will later apply a suitable frame when the view is actually on screen.
+Note that we provide `.zero` as frame since SwiftUI is responsible of applying a suitable frame when the view is actually drawn on screen.

-We will later see that compositional layouts are defined on a section basis, each section containing groups of items, with supplementary or decoration views, and possibly independent orthogonal scrolling behavior.
-How and where this layout definition is provided is yet still unclear, and for the moment hidden in the `layout()` method.
+Compositional layouts are defined using sections, each section containing groups of items with supplementary or decoration views, and possibly independent orthogonal scrolling behavior.
+How and where this layout definition should be provided is yet still unclear, and for the moment I decided to hide this missing piece in the `layout()` method.

-Before we proceed with layout definition further, let's first discuss how data is loaded into the collection.
-This will provide us with very interesting insights about our collection and the API it should provide.
+Before we proceed with finding an answer to this problem, let's first discuss how data will be loaded into the collection.
+This will provide us with very interesting insights about our collection and the public interface it should provide.

 ## Loading Data Into the Collection

-Since iOS 13 and tvOS 13, and in addition to compositional layouts, UIKit provides a `UICollectionViewDiffableDataSource` to incrementally update data associated with a collection.
-More importantly this data source ensures that cells and underlying data stay consistent, avoiding crashes ususally associated with mismatches between data and layout.
-It also knows how to animate changes for a smoother experience.
+Since iOS 13 and tvOS 13, and in addition to compositional layouts, UIKit provides a [diffable data sources](https://developer.apple.com/videos/play/wwdc2019/220) to incrementally update data associated with a collection and animate changes.
+Such data sources ensure that cells and underlying data stay consistent, avoiding crashes ususally associated with mismatches between data and layout.

-When a data change needs to be made, a snapshot must be created and applied to the data source, which then takes care of the rest.
-This in fact fits quite nicely with how SwiftUI reacts to data changes in general: When a change is detected, we provide a new layout description to represent the data in its new state, and SwiftUI takes care of the rest.
+When a data change needs to be made, a corresponding snapshot must be created and applied to the data source, which then takes care of the rest.
+This mirrors how SwiftUI reacts to data changes in general: When a change is detected a new layout description is provided to represent the new state and SwiftUI takes care of the rest.
+Diffable data sources are therefore quite suited to what we intend to achieve.

-For our collection view, a parent content view which represents the data from some `Model` conforming to `ObservableObject` would roughly be implemented as follows:
+From a client perspective, a parent content view which displays the data from some `Model` conforming to `ObservableObject` into our `CollectionView` would roughly be implemented as follows:

 ```
 struct ContentView: View {